-This week’s theme, Outcast, has me a little stumped.
+This is week 7 of the 52 Ancestors Challenge and the theme, Outcast, has me a little stumped.
 No one ancestor comes to mind.
-No one robbed banks (that I know of) or had a terribly contagious disease.
+No one in the family robbed banks (that I know of) or had a terribly contagious disease.
 The closest I can come to an outcast is this guy…Tipton Hightower (and what happened wasn’t his fault).

 Born in the 1850s in Tennessee, Tipton is my 2x great-granduncle.
 His sister was Edith Hightower who married my 2x great-grandfather, John C. McKamey.
 The relationship between Tipton and John is essential because of what happened in May 1902.

 In the 1900 census, both Tipton and John were coal miners in Anderson County, Tennessee.
 Coal mining was one of the main industries in the area.1 Most men in Anderson and surrounding counties used coal mining as a way to make a living.
-And it wasn’t just grown men working in the mines.
+Even grown men weren’t the only ones working in the mines.
 This picture from the Library of Congress shows boys as young as 12 or 13 working dangerous jobs for coal mining companies.

 Tipton and John were employees of the Fraterville Mine outside Briceville, Tennessee.
 This mine “had the reputation of being one of the safest mines in the state and Fraterville miners convinced their relatives to join them in their mining ventures.”2 This was true for both men as their sons joined them.